-- Average citizens may expect the state to handle sargassum without their active involvement, e.g., for beaches to be cleaned of sargassum regardless of the severity of stranding or location - Economic sectors (e.g., tourism and fisheries) may expect preferential treatment and priority allocation of resources to address their concerns as resource-dependent coastal enterprises - Civil society may expect transparency, accountability, equity and other aspects of good governance from the political and public administration processes - Environmental advocates may seek biodiversity conservation and ecosystem health as priority - Entrepreneurs may expect the state to facilitate financial and technical assistance for product research, development and expansion of sargassum uses regardless of the risks - Political actors may expect that sargassum issues will be resolved, without their active leadership, by science and technology within politically relevant timeframes and not persist as their problems expectations should not be allowed to develop or persist as this distorts and influences information for decisions and action.
+- Average citizens may expect the state to handle sargassum without their active involvement, e.g., for beaches to be cleaned of sargassum regardless of the severity of stranding or location

+- Economic sectors (e.g., tourism and fisheries) may expect preferential treatment and priority allocation of resources to address their concerns as resource-dependent coastal enterprises - Civil society may expect transparency, accountability, equity and other aspects of good governance from the political and public administration processes - Environmental advocates may seek biodiversity conservation and ecosystem health as priority - Entrepreneurs may expect the state to facilitate financial and technical assistance for product research, development and expansion of sargassum uses regardless of the risks - Political actors may expect that sargassum issues will be resolved, without their active leadership, by science and technology within politically relevant timeframes and not persist as their problems

+The above and other expectations may not be realistic as small island resources are scarce.
+The situation is worsened when there is little cost recovery in management via revenue generating uses.
+False expectations should not be allowed to develop or persist as this distorts and influences information for decisions and action.
 Instead, an evidence-based communications campaign should foster confidence in multi-stakeholder partnerships that include non-state actors by raising awareness about potential opportunities and correctly prioritises sargassum management action based on agreed criteria such as via risk assessment and benefit-cost analysis.
 Sargassum trade-offs lead to consideration of limitations.